 5.1 – Experiment with minimum viable products

-You can map out the best business plan, do in-depth market analysis, create an astonishing product, hire marketing experts, set up a sales funnel, only to find out that people didn't need your product, or you didn't succeed in making them understand that they did.
+You can map out the best business plan, do in-depth market analysis, create an astonishing product, hire marketing experts, set up a sales funnel, only to find out that people didn't need your product, or you didn't succeed in making them understand that they needed it.

 Minimum viable product means to build the core functionality of your product and then test if people like it.

 A rule of thumb is to get 80% of your product done, and then go out and test it, in various ways.

 You should not necessarily expect massive success on a MVP launch, because you do need to perfect your product or service before it will “take off”, but the idea is to just check that it's not a complete failure, and that it generates some interest.